Our commitment to respect human rights covers all our operations, including our employees, contractors, suppliers, and neighbouring communities.

 While we respect and consider all human rights important, our highest priority human rights remain the primary focus of our work:

 We continued to develop our human rights due diligence programme in 2020.
 By the end of the year, we had finalised 22 out of 24 actions addressing development areas that were identified for Group function processes in 2019.

 Human rights risks are considered throughout Stora Enso's operations – for example in investment decisions, mergers, acquisitions, and divestments.

 Stora Enso's human rights due diligence procedures include:

-When it comes to human rights, Stora Enso’s operations cover challenging markets such as Russia, China, Laos, and Brazil.
-Many of the human rights challenges we face are deeply rooted in local society and can only be effectively addressed through a longterm commitment and close cooperation with global and local stakeholders.
+Many of the human rights challenges we face are deeply rooted in local society and can only be effectively addressed through a long-term commitment and close cooperation with global and local stakeholders.
 The UN Guiding Principles on Business and Human Rights emphasise that companies have an ongoing responsibility to respect human rights, even where government actions and regulatory frameworks are inadequate.
-Compliance with these principles requires companies to conduct human rights due diligence procedures to identify, assess, and remedy the human rights risks and impacts of their operations, products, and services.
+In addition, new legislation is being explored and developed in numerous countries to address human rights due diligence by companies.
+Stora Enso supports legislation that puts companies on an equal standing.